1990s in Latin music: Tropical/salsa

 The salsa romántica movement, which dominated the late 1980s and continued to do so in the early 1990s.
 Artists who were backing vocalists such as Jerry Rivera and Víctor Manuelle gained attention as soloists and adapted their form of Puerto Rican salsa romántica.
 Rivera's album Cuenta Conmigo (1992) became the best-selling salsa album since Siembra (1978) by Willie Colón and Rubén Blades.
 The New York style of salsa music, which was dormant in the 1980s due to the decline of Fania Records' popularity, saw a revival in the 1990s.
 Having founded the self-titled RMM in 1987, Ralph Mercado recruited Sergio George.
 Mercado, who had established himself a business promoter for salsa music, had recruited many salsa veterans from the Fania Records-era to his label including Celia Cruz, Tito Puente, and Oscar D'Leon.
 Newer salsa acts such as such as Marc Anthony and La India worked with George to fuse salsa with the sounds of R&B, soul, and hip hop.
-Anthony would later become the best-selling tropical/salsa artist of all-time.
+Anthony would later become the best-selling tropical/salsa artist of all time.
 George further experimented with salsa and hip hip and formed Dark Latin Groove with frontman Huey Dunbar.

 The Dominican Republic merengue also continued rival salsa in popularity.
 Wilfrido Vargas and Johnny Ventura were attributed to its success and began being accepted in Puerto Rico.
 However, due to the boycott of merengue orchestras by the Federation of Puerto Rican music in the island, several Puerto Rican merengue acts began to emerge.
 These included Grupo Manía, Los Sabrosos del Merengue, and Limi-T 21.
 Former Grupo Manía member Elvis Crespo's song "Suavemente" became an international success and pushed the genre's popularity outside of Latin America.
 In the early-to-mid 1990s, Dominicans living in New York City fused the sounds of merengue and hip hop to create merenhouse.
 Proyecto Uno's "Tiburón" became the most well-known song in the merenrap field.
-In Puerto Rico, Venezuelan adopted their form of merengue called technomerengue.
+As with Puerto Rico, Venezuelan adopted their form of merengue called technomerengue.
 The trend started in the late 1980s and continued in the early 1990s with acts as Los Fantasmas del Cariba, Karolina, and Los Melodicos.